bipulsingh126/password-resat-app/README.md

 - **logout**: Logs out a user by clearing the token.
 - **sendVerifyOtp**: Sends an OTP for email verification.
 - **verifyEmail**: Verifies the user's email using the OTP.
+- **isAuthenticated**: Checks if the user is authenticated.
+- **sendResetOtp**: Sends an OTP for password reset.
+- **resetPassword**: Resets the user's password using the OTP.
+- **verifyResetOtp**: Verifies the OTP for password reset.

+### User Authentication Middleware
+The `userAuth.js` file contains middleware for authenticating users using JWT tokens.

+#### Key Functionality
+- Checks for the presence of a JWT token in cookies.
+- Verifies the token and attaches the user ID to the request body.

 ### User Model
 The `userModel.js` file defines the schema for user data using Mongoose.